 Charging the batteries

 Keep in mind that the same concept applies to charging.
 If you supply 100 amps to a 100-amp hour battery with a rating of 1C, the battery theoretically will charge in one hour.
 Again, if you only supply 50 amps, it should take two hours.
 And if you provide 200 amps, the battery should charge in ½ hour.
-Unfortunately, it is not this straightforward as I mentioned.
-There are several critical factors to understand about batteries, weather charging or discharging that impact battery performance and lifespan.
-Excessive heat kills batteries (and alternators, more on that to follow).
-Fast charging and discharging shortens battery life and repeated deep discharging shorten battery life.
+Unfortunately, it is not this straightforward as I mentioned—several critical factors to understand about batteries, whether charging or discharging, impact battery performance and lifespan.
+Excessive heat kills batteries (and alternators, more to follow).
+Fast charging and discharging shorten battery life, and repeated deep discharging shortens battery life.
 Extreme temperatures impact battery performance and lifespan.
 And finally, fast discharging also decreases the battery’s capacity because of Peukert’s Law.

 Extreme temperatures kill batteries and alternators

-Excessive heat and cold significantly reduce the amount of energy a battery can provide and shorten its lifespan.
+Excessive heat and cold significantly reduce the energy a battery can provide and shorten its lifespan.
 Capacity decreases rapidly in batteries at high temperatures.
 Heavy loads on an alternator for an extended period also shorten its lifespan.
 You cannot charge lithium batteries at low temperatures.
 The list of environmental extremes that impact battery life and performance is long!
-Of particular interest to us is the alternator and how temperature impacts its performance.
+We are particularly interested in the alternator and how temperature affects its performance.